philschanely/course-scripting/_lessons/02-numbers.md

 Note that we skip some sections here but will return to them in later modules.
 You are welcome to skim them.

+### Presentation and Demo

+Watch this presentation and play along in the demo provided in Moodle.
+Use [this handout](/docs/vcd-3650-lesson-2.pdf) to take notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XNujdelUXuM?list=PLuOViGmL7TfUvXLsGu6JfBCAq-rF2iSQz" frameborder="0" allowfullscreen></iframe>

 #### Study Questions

 1. What is progressive enhancement?